-Alfonzo Alexander serves as Chief Relationship Officer of NASBA and President of NASBA’s Center for the Public Trust (CPT).
-As Chief Relationship Officer, Alexander leads the Office of Relationship Development, where he provides strategic leadership to NASBA’s Communications, Marketing, and Meetings Departments.
+Alfonzo Alexander serves as Chief Ethics & Diversity Officer of NASBA and President of NASBA’s Center for the Public Trust (CPT).
+As Chief Ethics & Diversity Officer, Alexander is responsible for providing strategic leadership to NASBA’s ethics and diversity initiatives.
 He also oversees the leadership development and employee engagement activities for the organization, while facilitating a number of special projects working with the CEO.

 Alexander became President of the CPT in January 2012.
 As the CPT President, Alexander leads this ethics and leadership organization’s day-to-day operations and the growing number of CPT programs.
 Under his leadership, the CPT has established new partnerships and built programs on over 50 colleges and universities campuses across the United States, established an Ethical Leadership Certification Program, and grown its Being a Difference Award Program extensively.
 During his tenure, Alexander and his team have quadrupled the CPT’s annual revenue.

 Alexander joined NASBA in 2006 as a staff director and Vice President of the CPT.
 In his early years at NASBA, he led several special projects and developed the CPT strategic plan.
 Prior to joining NASBA, Alexander served as the Regional Manager & Managing Director for the Southeast Region of INROADS, Inc. where he led operations and business development in Alabama, Georgia, Mississippi, North Carolina, South Carolina, Tennessee and Virginia.
 He joined INROADS as Managing Director of its Memphis office and experienced progressive growth throughout his tenure there.
 Before joining INROADS, Alexander held several leadership positions in operations management and human resources at the Quaker Oats Company.